Luthaf/Jumos.jl/doc/simulations/potentials.rst

 Existing potentials
 ===================

-In molecular simulations, there is two main kind of potential : short-range potential and long-range potential.
-Short-range potential goes to zero faster than the :math:`1/r^3` function, and long-range potentials goes to zero at the same speed or slower than :math:`1/r^3`.
-Typical long-range potential is the Coulomb potential between charged paricles.
+Molecular simulations use 2 main kinds of potentials : short-range potentials and long-range potentials.
+Short-range potentials go to zero faster than the :math:`1/r^3` function, and long-range potentials go to zero at the same speed or more slowly than :math:`1/r^3`.
+A typical long-range potential is the Coulomb potential between charged particles.

-For now, `Jumos` only implement computations on short-range pair potentials, using a cutoff distance.
+For now, `Jumos` only implements computations on short-range pair potentials, using a cutoff distance.

 Short-range potentials
 ----------------------